cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 ### Informed Consent Document

-A [`ConsentDocument`](https://pub.dev/documentation/carp_webservices/latest/carp_services/ConsentDocument-class.html) can be uploaded and downloaded to and from CAWS.

-> **Note** This is an old endpoint which is deprecated.
+> **Note:** This is an old endpoint which is deprecated.
 Informed consent should be uploaded as a "participant data" as outlined above.
 However, at the moment, CAWS supports both types of informed consent (for backward compatibility reasons).

+A [`ConsentDocument`](https://pub.dev/documentation/carp_webservices/latest/carp_services/ConsentDocument-class.html) can be uploaded and downloaded to and from CAWS.

 ```dart
 try {